-It is possible that the fuel-air mixture in the combustion chamber is over-rich and has flooded the engine.
+There is possibly a non-combustible fuel-air mixture in the combustion chamber of the engine that is too rich- the engine has flooded.

-- ► Remove the spark plug see "Spark Plug".
+- Remove the spark plug see "Spark Plug".

-- ► Dry the spark plug.
+- Dry the spark plug

-- ► Hold the saw on the ground.
+- Keep the chain saw on the ground

-- ► Push the Master Control lever as far as stop in direction of STOP or 0 and hold it there.
+- Push the Master Control lever as far as stop in direction of STOP or C and hold it there.

-An ignition spark may occur if the Master Control lever is not held against STOP or \circ .
+An ignition spark may occur if the Master Control lever is not held against ${\bf STOP}$ or $\ {\tt C}$ .

-- ► Operate the rewind starter several times. - ► Release the Master Control lever it springs back to the run position I. - ► Install the spark plug see "Spark Plug". - ► Hold and start your saw as described.
+- Actuate the starter several times

+- Release the Master Control lever it springs back to the run position I.

+- ► Refit the spark plug see "Spark Plug".

+- Hold and start your saw as described.

-17 Operating Instructions
+20 Operating Instructions

-17.1 During the break-in period
+20.1 During the break-in period